VanEend/Bachelorarbeit_Messwagen/README.md

 Every R graphic created is saved in this folder.
 This shall ease the access to every graphic

+### Julia

+This file contains dataset needed and the file to create the height profile in Julia.
+- The dataset *Distanz_&_Hohe_GR_2* contains the same information as the dataset *Distanz_&_Hohe_GR*
+- The file *Height_Profile_Julia* generates the height profile along the long route of temperature and air humidity
+- Inside the folder the images are saved separately as well
+- The file *install_packages* installs all necessary packages into Julia if they are not installed already

+*Note:* Inside the folder *vingettes* an additonal R-based version of this folder was created.
+However, Julia performs better for dataset with many datapoints which results in a better graphic quality if executed on Julia.

 ### Metadaten

 This folder contains meta data of: